 The principal accounting policies applied in the preparation of these financial statements are set out below.
-Apart from the accounting policy changes resulting from the adoption of IFRS 9 effective from 1 April 2018, these policies have been consistently applied to all the years presented, unless otherwise stated.
-The principal accounting policies in respect of financial instruments applied till 31 March 2018 are presented in Note 18.
+These policies have been consistently applied to all the years presented, unless otherwise stated.

 Foreign currency translation

 (i) Functional and presentation currency

 Items included in the Company's financial statements are measured using the currency of the primary economic environment in which the entity operates ("the functional currency").
 The financial statements are presented in Euro (€), which is the Company's functional and presentation currency.